oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 Annotations MAY be embedded within their target, or specified separately, e.g. as part of a different schema, and specify a path to their target model element.
 The latter situation is referred to as *targeting* in the remainder of this section.
-In this subsection, an annotation said to be *hosted* by its target, unless that target is another annotation, in which case it is hosted by that annotation's target, and so on.
+In this subsection, an annotation is said to be *hosted* by its target, unless that target is another annotation, in which case it is hosted by that annotation's target, and so on.